pgomez-a/multilayer-perceptron/data_analysis/README.md

   - Fractal dimension - "coastline aproximation" - 1
 - **Measures:** the mean, standard error, and "worst" (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
 - **Class distribution:** 357 bening, 212 malignant.

+Following this description, the **clean.py** script is responsible for creating the **dataset_clean.py** file, which is stored in **[/datasets/](https://github.com/pgomez-a/multilayer-perceptron/tree/main/datasets)**.
+This csv file is a dataset that identifies each column with a meaningful name and removes the ID number feature, as we are onnly interested in analyzing the features of cell nuclei.
+This dataset will be the one we will use from now on to complete our project.

+    python clean.py